geometric-intelligence/TopoBenchmark/README.md

 ## :pushpin: Overview

-`TopoBenchmarkX` (TBX) is a Python library developed to train and compare the performances of topological neural networks using different topological domains.
-Here, a _topological domain_ means a graph, a simplicial complex, a cellular complex, or a hypergraph.
+`TopoBenchmarkX` (TBX) is a modular Python library designed to standardize benchmarking and accelerate research in Topological Deep Learning (TDL).
+In particular, TBX allows to train and compare the performances of all sorts of Topological Neural Networks (TNNs) across the different topological domains, where by _topological domain_ we refer to a graph, a simplicial complex, a cellular complex, or a hypergraph.

 <p align="center">
   <img src="resources/workflow.jpeg" width="700">
 </p>

-The main pipeline trains and evaluates a wide range of state-of-the-art neural networks (see <a href="#gear-neural-networks">:gear: Neural Networks</a>) on numerous and varied datasets and benchmark tasks.
+The main pipeline trains and evaluates a wide range of state-of-the-art TNNs and Graph Neural Networks (GNNs) (see <a href="#gear-neural-networks">:gear: Neural Networks</a>) on numerous and varied datasets and benchmark tasks (see <a href="#books-datasets">:books: Datasets</a> ).

-Additionally, the library offers the ability to transform, i.e., _lift_, each dataset from one topological domain to another (see <a href="#rocket-liftings">:rocket: Liftings</a>).
+Additionally, the library offers the ability to transform, i.e. _lift_, each dataset from one topological domain to another (see <a href="#rocket-liftings">:rocket: Liftings</a>), enabling for the first time an exhaustive inter-domain comparison of TNNs.

 ## :jigsaw: Get Started